emmanuelaalfred/learn-csharp/AtmSimulator/readme.md

 Write a program that simulates an ATM machine for testing.
 The program should allow a user to:

-* Enter an amount to Withdraw on Debit or Credit[^1]
+* [x] Enter an amount to Withdraw on Debit or Credit[^1]
-* Print the dispensed money notes to the console
+* [ ] Print the dispensed money notes to the console

 ## Constraints

-* Limit the amount of money that can be withdrawn to �600
+* [x] Limit the amount of money that can be withdrawn to $600
-* Dispense money in multiples of 10, 20, 50
+* [ ] Dispense money in multiples of 10, 20, 50
-* Dispense the least amount of paper money possible
+* [ ] Dispense the least amount of paper money possible
-* Validate the user withdrawal amount request and only dispense valid amounts of paper money
+* [ ] Validate the user withdrawal amount request and only dispense valid amounts of paper money

 ## Sample Outputs